Updated: 7 days ago

 Put the patch back on right away.
 If the patch will not stick or if the patch has been off for more than 24 hours, apply a new patch to a new site and use backup birth control, like condoms, for the next 7 days.
 The day that you placed the new patch is your new patch change day.
 If this happened during the third patch week, skip the patch-free week and apply a new patch on your patch change day.

 What if I forget to change it on time?

-Each patch delivers enough hormone to prevent pregnancy for up to nine days of use.
+Each patch delivers enough hormones to prevent pregnancy for up to 9 days.
 If you left it on for longer than that, remove it and apply a new patch to a new location right away.
-Use a backup method for the next seven days.
-Consider using emergency contraception if you had sex when the patch was hormone-depleted.
+Use backup birth control for the next 7 days.
+Consider using emergency contraception, like Plan B One-Step, if you had sex while the patch was out of hormones.